datacommonsorg/data/scripts/india_census/primary_census_abstract_scheduled_caste/readme.md

 It's available at [censusindia.gov.in](http://censusindia.gov.in/2011census/SC-ST/pca_state_distt_sc.xls).
 You can pre-download the dataset and place it in the `data` folder or you can download from the URL in real-time.

 ### Overview
 The first 4 columns refer to the location for which the data is tabulated.
 The 5th column is called TRU, it stands for Total, Urban or Rural.
 From Column 6 - 85, we have values tabulated.
 The column header is the variable.
 For example, the 6th column header is `No_HH_Head`, which has the values for `Number of Household Heads`.
-A list of all such variables and their definitions can be found in the CSV  `india_census/common/primary_abstract_data_variables.csv`
+A list of all such variables and their definition can be found in the CSV  `india_census/common/primary_abstract_data_variables.csv`

  - State - Two-digit state code
  - District - Three-digit district code inside the specific state